-The completed form SD1 should be returned to the 504 coordinator, school nurse and/or school foodservice manager.
-It will be forwarded to the district’s Registered Dietitian (RD) who will put together a menu/food plan for the student, within 10 days of receiving the SD1 form.
+Return the completed form to the school nurse.
+The district’s Registered Dietitian (RD) who will put together a menu/food plan for the student, within 15 days of receiving the form.
 This will be shared with the foodservice manager at the student’s school with directions for providing the special diet.
-It will also be on record with the 504 coordinator, school nurse and Food Services area supervisor.
+It will also be on record with the school nurse and Food Services area supervisor.
 Information for 504 plan students will also be shared with the 504 coordinator.

-Food service staff is trained in food safety and in preventing cross contact but cannot make dietary changes without approval from the RD that created the menu/food plan.
+Food service staff is trained in food safety and in preventing cross contact and cannot make dietary changes without approval from the RD that created the menu/food plan.